 For this reason, it’s generally going to make sense to keep dividend stocks and dividend funds in a tax-deferred retirement account.
 And one worthy contender is the Schwab Dividend Equity Fund (SWDSX).

 Managers Wei Li, Bill McMahon, and James Serhant aim to hold dividend stocks but produce less risk than the Russell 1000 Value Index.
-SWDSX includes some traditional higher-than-average yielders among its largest holdings, including JPMorgan Chase (JPM) and Big Oil titans Exxon Mobil (XOM) and Chevron (CVX).
+The portfolio includes traditional higher-than-average yielders such as JPMorgan Chase (JPM), Morgan Stanley (MS), and Walmart (WMT).
 But while the fund might have a dividend focus, that doesn’t mean that it’s a stodgy widows-and-orphans investment.
-SWDSX is full of quality blue-chip stocks with a history of consistently paying dividends, including growth names like Microsoft, which is the fund’s third-largest holding.
+SWDSX is full of quality blue-chip stocks with a history of consistently paying dividends, including growth names such as Broadcom (AVGO) and Microsoft (MSFT).

 If you’re looking for a good collection of dividend-paying workhorses that you can own for the long term, Schwab Dividend Equity is a worthy addition to your HSA portfolio.